ivaquero/scoopet/README.md

 iwr -useb get.scoop.sh | iex
 ```

-The default setup is configured so all user installed programs and Scoop itself live in C:\Users\<user>\scoop.
+The default setup is configured so all user installed programs and Scoop itself live in `C:\Users\<user>\`.
 You can install Scoop to a Custom Directory by running the below commands before installation:

 ```powershell
 $env:SCOOP='C:\Scoop'